abdulkadir-gungor/HtmlSmuggling/README.md

 Requirement
 ---
-Required library: pyinstaller
+&emsp; Required library: pyinstaller

 ```
 pip install pyinstaller
 ```

-"pyinstaller" will be used to make the code one piece executable
+&emsp; "pyinstaller" will be used to make the code one piece executable

 Compilation
 ---
-[Language : Python 3.8.5]
+&emsp; [Language : Python 3.8.5]
 ```
 pyinstaller --onefile --icon=HtmlSmuggling.ico HtmlSmuggling.py
 ```

 Video and Screenshots of the Vulnerability
 ---
-The use of the compiled version of the script is shown in the Youtube video.
+&emsp; The use of the compiled version of the script is shown in the Youtube video.
 It can be viewed at the link below.

 **[Youtube Link]** [https://www.youtube.com/watch?v=_rQrLeDaFSU](https://www.youtube.com/watch?v=ft7rdZVFv_c)